Montana Positive Youth Development (PYD) Lab

 Want more information?
 Check out our research Open Science Framework Page

-Undergraduate students interested in joining the Montana PYD should email [email protected] to inquire about availability.
+Undergraduate students interested in joining the Montana PYD core or APMS division should email Dr. Benjamin Oosterhoff by clicking the link below to inquire about availability.
 Positions are limited, so I encourage you to reach out in advance.
 High school students are interested in our research can also join the lab as a volunteer.
 Lab meetings will be held virtually until further notice.